 A few years ago, Laura Baverman, former columnist at The Cincinnati Enquirer took an in-depth look at organized retail crime in an article that was picked up nationally by USA Today.
 In the 2011 article “Retailers Reining in Sophisticated Theft Rings,” Baverman reports, “This [ORC] illegal activity is nothing like shoplifting, an opportunistic crime by one person.”
 She quotes Detective Brian Kane of the Covington Police Department, referring to people that make up organized retail crime rings, “It’s a job.
 They get up in the morning and that’s what they do.”

 But there are still a few in the industry who lump stealing retail goods–no matter what happens after the theft–as shoplifting with a sexy name.
 “Back in the old days, you didn’t have labels like ‘ORC.’
 You just had people stealing stuff,” said an LP professional with more than forty years’ experience.
 “Stopping the opportunist and stopping the ORC professional comes down to the same principles we all know and implement—customer service, employee awareness, and having solid prevention techniques across the board.”

 The divide on this particular debate seems to be closing.
 “It really took people like Paul Jones and King Rogers talking about organized retail crime on a larger scale to start getting the industry to take notice and differentiate ORC groups from the average opportunist,” said Joe LaRocca, former senior advisor of loss prevention for the NRF.

 This post’s findings are the result of more than thirty retail and law enforcement interviews expressly asking for opinions and thoughts on the topic.
-It does not represent the author’s opinions, personal views, or experience on the subject.
+It does not represent LP Magazine’s opinions, personal views, or experience on the subject.

-In general, the interview responses led to these five recommendations of how not to investigate organized retail crime.
+In general, the interview responses led to five recommendations of how NOT to investigate organized retail crime.
 Don’t…

 - Go in cold to law enforcement and ask for help.